wasp-lang/wasp/web/docs/cli.md

 To setup Bash completion, execute `wasp completion` and follow the instructions.

 ### In project
  - `wasp start` runs Wasp app in development mode.
-It opens a browser tab with your application running, and watches for any changes to .wasp or files in ext/ to automatically reflect in the browser.
-It also shows messages from web app, server and database on stdout/stderr.
+It opens a browser tab with your application running, and watches for any changes to .wasp or files in `src/` to automatically reflect in the browser.
+It also shows messages from the web app, the server and the database on stdout/stderr.

  - `wasp clean` deletes all generated code and other cached artifacts.
 If using SQlite, it also deletes the SQlite database.
 It is the Wasp equivalent to "try shutting it down and turning back on".